-Western Oregon State College recognizes it's role under 20 U.S.C.
-1092, Higher Education Act of 1965 and the Crime Awareness and Campus Security Act of 1990.
+Western Oregon State College recognizes its role under 20 USC 1092, Higher Education Act of 1965 and the Crime Awareness and Campus Security Act of 1990.
 In the interest of preserving a safe and secure campus environment, orderly operations of the college and crime prevention activity, the department of public safety through the director and uniformed officers are authorized to direct unwanted persons from the campus and related state facilities and deliver related correspondence to persons prohibiting their entry and/or ordering them off the campus premises.
 The Campus Public Safety and Security Department and officers have the status of "person(s) in charge" of institution property and buildings while on duty for purposes of satisfying ORS 164.205(5) and the National Crime Awareness and Campus Security Act.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Western Oregon State College.]
 Stat.
-Auth.: ORS Ch.
-351.070 & 351.072 Hist.: WOSC 3-1991, f. & cert. ef.
+Auth.: ORS 351.070 & ORS 351.072 Stats.
+Implemented: ORS 351.070 & ORS 351.072 Hist.: WOSC 3-1991, f. & cert. ef.
 5-22-91